Nesto17/AlpaCash/README.md

 Roadmap:

-1. Batch-process historical stock data to Amazon S3 and Redshift
+1. Orchestrate batch data processing from API to S3
-2. Schedule batch-ingestion of daily stock data to Amazon S3 and Redshift
+2. Store historical data to S3
+3. Run transformation queries in Redshift
-3. Train forecasting model in Python and save the model to Amazon S3
+4. Pull transformed data from Redshift, process ML training and evaluation.
+Save the model to S3
+5. Orchestrate ML operations
-4. Create a Flask app that uses the model to predict upcoming forecasting for each stock
+6. Create a Flask app
-5. Deploy
+7. Deploy the app